 This will give you added strength in your neck, that if your a boxer, comes in extremely useful when trying to absorb punishing blows to the head.

-Do three sets of fifty push-ups to finish up this super human regime.
+Do three sets of fifty push-ups to finish up the workout.

 There you go, a training session fit for a pound for pound best boxer in the world – the complete 40 round Floyd Mayweather training routine in the boxing gym.

 It is certainly not your everyday work out and not one for faint hearts but if you can make it through this session, let us know how it went for you.